 - Do you need them to strategize for you, or merely translate your existing strategies into something more fitting for that particular market?

 You won’t be able to find what you’re looking for unless you know what you’re looking for first.

 You likely have plenty of options as you search for an international destination marketing partner to help your business expand to a new market.
 But you’ll want to make sure you look for a partner who has ample experience working in the travel industry.
 You want to know that they’ve been a successful international partner before and are capable of meeting your standards of quality.

 One way to do this is by reviewing the past clients they’ve worked with and asking for examples of projects they’ve completed previously for organizations similar to yours.
-As a destination marketing agency that’s been around for over 15 years, CWW Travel has worked with world-renowned destinations such as Visit California, las Vegas, Los Angeles, Seattle, New York, New Caledonia, Indonesia etc.
+As a destination marketing agency that’s been around for over 15 years, Connect Worldwide has worked with world-renowned destinations such as Visit California, Las Vegas, Los Angeles, Seattle, New York, New Caledonia, Indonesia etc.